SMALL GROUP DISCUSSION

 Practical Applications:

-Choose at least one of the following to practice this week:
+Choose at least one of the following this week:

 Closing Thought: